copyright©2025

 “If you want to take it, fine,” I said cautiously, “but leave the wallet with the ID.
 Someone’s looking for it.”

 He didn’t answer.
 He stuffed it into his pocket.
-Hours later, near a deserted riverbank outside Carlow, he tossed the IDs and the wallet into the current.
+Hours later, near a deserted riverbank outside Carlow, he tossed the IDs and wallet into the current.
 The cash remained.
 I stopped arguing.
 Some choices were his—burdens he carried alone.

 Later, in the fragile sanctuary of my room, I tried to carve a line between us.
 The words trembled on my tongue.
 Speaking directly was dangerous—I could never predict what he might do.